 • Please refer to the local labeling for relevant information on dosage and administration for STELARA.

-• An observational study assessing the efficacy of re-induction with an intravenous (IV) infusion of STELARA during maintenance therapy in ulcerative colitis (UC) is summarized below.1
+• Three retrospective studies assessing the efficacy of intravenous (IV) re-induction with STELARA during maintenance therapy in ulcerative colitis (UC) are summarized below.1-3

-• The phase 3 clinical trial program of STELARA in the treatment of UC did not evaluate re-induction with IV infusion during maintenance therapy.2
+• The phase 3 clinical trial program of STELARA in the treatment of UC did not evaluate re-induction with IV infusion during maintenance therapy.4

 Clinical data